If you’re considering switching to a career in education, there is no better time than now.

 Navigating what you are supposed to do and when in order to obtain your teaching license can be an overwhelming experience.
 The timeline itself can be difficult to understand, especially considering it has undergone several changes this year alone.

-Enlisting the help of a high-quality alternative teacher certification program that has your best interest in mind will help secure your future as a teacher.
+Enlisting the help of an experienced alternative teacher certification program that can navigate these evolving timelines and requirements, and has your best interest in mind, will help secure your future as a teacher.
 Our job is to put you in the classroom with the tools you need to be successful.

 Although new testing requirements have changed the order by which interns and prospective interns complete their requirements, our online and in-person teacher training programs continue to keep future teachers on the right track toward fulfilling their dreams.